Skip to main content

 4. Police, Road Safety, and VIO are back on the street, openly harassing motorists, especially commercial riders and drivers.
 They stop you if you are driving any fancy car, looking for Yahoo boys.
 I was stopped many times, but when they see my face, they let me go, except on a few occasions.
 These people openly solicit money.
 All this nonsense disappeared during the late 1990s to early 2000, but they are back, and it is a shame.

-One thing is clear, Nigerians at home are ready to explode and take their destiny into their own hands, but they are being hampered by historical factors - access to power, credit to grow their businesses, ease of doing business without paying bribes, security, and strong support for business from government and trade groups.
+One thing is clear, Nigerians at home are ready to explode and take their destiny into their own hands, but they are being hampered by historical factors - access to power, credit to grow their businesses, ease of doing business without paying bribes, insecurity, and strong support for business from government and trade groups.
 Nigeria is a country that continues to have potential, but the people are their own worst enemies... we continue to support incompetent and greedy people to position of power...
 Until we find leaders at the center who are willing to lead a true change without personal gain, then we will arrive.
 The only way this is possible now is if Nigerians of voting age go out and vote during elections...
 25% turnout rate makes rigging easy...
 Lagos could not be rigged as such during the presidential election in 2023 because the majority turned out and voted according to their conscience.

 I hope I will see the Nigeria of my dream in my lifetime...